 GeneCards Summary for ATP1A4 Gene

 ATP1A4 (ATPase Na+/K+ Transporting Subunit Alpha 4) is a Protein Coding gene.
-Among its related pathways are Ion channel transport and Cardiac conduction.
-GO annotations related to this gene include nucleotide binding and sodium:potassium-exchanging ATPase activity.
+Diseases associated with ATP1A4 include Charcot-Marie-Tooth Disease, Axonal, Type 2Dd and Parastremmatic Dwarfism.
+Among its related pathways are Cardiac conduction and Proximal tubule bicarbonate reclamation.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and sodium:potassium-exchanging ATPase activity.
 An important paralog of this gene is ATP1A2.

 This is the catalytic component of the active enzyme, which catalyzes the hydrolysis of ATP coupled with the exchange of sodium and potassium ions across the plasma membrane.
 This action creates the electrochemical gradient of sodium and potassium ions, providing the energy for active transport of various nutrients.
 Plays a role in sperm motility.

 The Na+/K+ ATPase is a membrane protein that is composed of two subunits - alpha and beta.
 The pump maintains an essential electrochemical gradient within cells through the active transport of sodium (Na+) and potassium (K+) ions.